-In 2017, Swedish health company Feelgood set out to improve their digital solutions for their clients and staff.
+In 2017, Swedish health company Feelgood set out to expand and improve their digital solutions.
 I’m currently working as a designer in the multi-disciplinary team developing these solutions.

 Feelgood is one of Sweden’s leading health companies.
 It was founded in 1995, is listed on the Nasdaq Stockholm register of small companies and has over 750 employees.

-Feelgood offers a wide range of health services to private individuals, organisations and businesses in both the private and public sector.
-The company has 120 health clinics all over Sweden, 60 of which are its own.
+Feelgood offers a wide range of health services to private individuals, organisations and businesses in both the private and public sector in Sweden.
+The company has 120 health clinics, 60 of which are its own.

 Feelgood has over 8,300 companies as clients in Sweden, which in turn have a combined total of 825,000 employees.